 External recruiters (also known as independent or agency recruiters) don’t work for a specific company.
 Instead, they work on their own and recruit employees as needed for clients who hire them.

-Internal recruiters work for one specific company only and help them source and hire new employees.
+Internal recruiters, also known as in-house recruiters, work for one specific company only and help them source and hire new employees.

 So, should you hire an internal or external recruiter?
 While there is some debate that an internal recruiter will act in the best interest of the employer and the external recruiter will act in the best interest of the candidate, in reality, both will do their best to find a great employee for their organization.